-Maintain your skincare routine
+Maintain your skincare routine.

 Don't skip on your basic skincare needs!
 When you're feeling stressed or down, it's easy to forgo your typical routine.
-But, you have to keep taking care of your skin.
+But you have to keep taking care of your skin.
 Remember to wash your face twice a day, use a gentle toner, exfoliate regularly, and use SPF daily.
 Incorporate a face mask into your skincare routine 1 - 2x per week as an excuse to unwind and relax for a few minutes.
 Tranquility and acne-fighting benefits all at once?
 Yes, please!

 Catch enough Zzz's

-Lack of sleep can create many reactions within the body, including increased inflammation and production of stress hormones, both of which can destabilize your immune health and contribute to skin issues.
+Lack of sleep can create many reactions within the body, including increased inflammation and the production of stress hormones, both of which can destabilize your immune health and contribute to skin issues.
 Without regular restorative sleep, your body might not feel adequately rested and could jumpstart a cortisol surge, putting you at risk for breakouts.

 Fix your gut health

 It seems that stress can alter your intestinal microflora and contribute to systemic inflammation and insulin spikes.
 Increased inflammation and insulin levels lead to excess oil, which in turn leads to blemishes and pimples.
 When your digestive tract is healthy, everything else in the body can function as usual - keeping your skin clear and healthy.
-When your microbiomes are off, everything from your brain function to your energy levels, and of course, skin clarity can be impacted.
+When your microbiomes are off, everything from your brain function to your energy levels and, of course, skin clarity can be impacted.
 Consuming more gut-healthy choices such as fermented foods, fiber-rich veggies, and adequate water can help keep your digestive tract happy and balanced.